JuicyPuter/SB-PROFIT/README.md

-This mod litterally took ages since it's only our second :/
+This mod litterally took ages since it's only my second :/